Rules for learner driving

 You must clearly display L plates when you are learning to drive.

 The minimum size and colour of an L plate is 14.6cm x 14.6cm, with a black uppercase letter ‘L’ on a yellow background.
-You cannot use any other colour.
+You can't use any other colour.

 You can buy L plates from most service stations, major retailers and automotive outlets.
 Or, you can make your own if they are the right size and colour.